-Farmer Mac proudly serves as a mission-focused, purpose-driven company determined to improve the economic opportunity in rural America by increasing the accessibility of financing for American agriculture and rural infrastructure.
+Farmer Mac proudly serves as a company driven by our mission to increase the accessibility of financing for American agriculture and rural infrastructure.
 Created by Congress, Farmer Mac is the nation's secondary market for agricultural and rural infrastructure loans, providing a broad array of financial solutions to lenders that support flexible low-cost financing to farmers, ranchers, agribusinesses, renewable energy projects, rural utilities, and other institutions.